-We experienced everything from a night time forest expedition to a session on making woodland cocktails.
+We experienced everything from a night time forest expedition to a session on making woodland cocktails at the forest foraging event in the Forest of Dean.
 We learned how to make a fire, why pine needle tea is good for you (and how to make it), how to butcher game and how to cook.
 We learned how to compose a great photograph and of course, we discovered some of nature’s most delicious (and free!) foods.

 Once our guests had settled in, Gerry led the Night Vision walk, which delighted everyone with sightings of a fine stag and a herd of Fallow deer.
 We retired to our cabins (complete with relaxing hot tubs) ready for an early start to the following day’s foraging.